 As a result, buyers associate the site with a certain level of artistic quality, and are likely to tell their friends about “that amazing artist on Etsy who makes really cool sweaters.”

-2: Create a sense of community: reflects members’ values and adding an element of human intimacy to shopping experience
+2: Create a sense of community: reflects members’ values and adding an element of human intimacy to the shopping experience

 Many who make a living or supplement their income by selling goods online say they like the tight-knit community feel of Etsy, which offers online forums and real-life gatherings for members, and also social media features that allow users to browse other members and their favourite shops.

-Etsy also embeds social media widgets on the page of each listed item, allowing users to easily share said item on Twitter, Pinterest, Facebook or Tumblr.
+Etsy also embeds social media widgets on the page of each listed item, allowing users to easily share said item on Twitter, Pinterest, Facebook, or Tumblr.